healthyregions/oeps/metadata/Access_MOUDs.md

 Data on street and pedestrian networks to calculate travel time metrics were sourced from multiple open source data portals.
 Street network topologies (including street orientations and speed/travel time) all derive from [OpenStreetMap](https://www.openstreetmap.org), also known as OSM.

 - For 2019, the **travel time matrices** for driving, biking and walking were sourced from [Project OSRM](https://project-osrm.org/), calculated by Vidal Anguiano (University of Chicago), and are available at the Tract or ZCTA scales.
-- For 2025, the **travel time matrices** for driving, biking and walking were sourced from OpenStreetMap using [OSMnx](https://osmnx.readthedocs.io/en/stable/) and [SPASTC](https://doi.org/10.1080/13658816.2024.2326445), calculated by [Alex Michels](https://alexandermichels.github.io/) (University of Texas at Dallas), and are available at the tract scales.
+- For 2025, the **travel time matrices** for driving were sourced from OpenStreetMap using [OSMnx](https://osmnx.readthedocs.io/en/stable/) and [SPASTC](https://doi.org/10.1080/13658816.2024.2326445), calculated by [Alex Michels](https://alexandermichels.github.io/) (University of Texas at Dallas), and are available at the tract scales.

 In our approach, a travel time is calculated from the center of each census tract, to the center of another census tract, up to 90 minutes away.
 These time tables are calculated for across the country, and can be referenced by tract FIPS (unique ID) code.